webfactory/WebfactoryPolyglotBundle/README.md

 ... which should be backwards-compatible as well, but allows client code to access the values for locales of their choice.

-Your last option would be to leave the getter unchanged, return the value holder object and have your client code deal deal with it.
+Your last option would be to leave the getter unchanged, return the value holder object and have your client code deal with it.
 This is not a 100% backwards-compatible solution, but as stated above, chances are you might get away with it when changing string-typed fields only.
 The benefit of this approach would be that you can still choose the locale further down the line.